Easiest Homemade Marinara

 Marinara sauce in a stove top pan garnished with herbs.

 Get ready to NEVER buy store bought marinara sauce ever again!
-This marinara will not only WOW you with flavor but it is SO easy to make!
+This marinara will not only wow you with its flavor but it is SO easy to make!
 Fall in love with this simple recipe that is fresh and can be made year round.
-Simple ingredients right from the pantry and an easy recipe is what this marinara is made of!
+Simple ingredients right from the pantry and a beyond-easy recipe is what this marinara is made of!

-My kids go through so much red sauce.
-It is a quick lunch or snack idea for them to make or even add it to a homemade pizza recipe.
-This marinara sauce is so versatile and can go on so many recipes.
-The taste is amazing and the smell of your house, well everyone will be thanking you for that!
-It is so good and can make two full mason jars to store it in.
-Such a fun way to save time and money plus the benefits of having a fresh homemade sauce right at your fingertips!
+It’s a good thing this homemade marinara is so easy to make, my kids go through so much of it.
+We always have it on hand for leftover pasta, dipping breadsticks in, or even using it for homemade pizza!
+This marinara sauce is so versatile and works for so many recipes.
+The taste is amazing and the smell in your kitchen- well, everyone will be thanking you for that!
+It is so good and makes two full mason jars worth.
+Such a fun way to save time and money plus the benefits of having fresh homemade sauce right at your fingertips!
+All you need now is your favorite pasta cooked to al dente perfection.

 Marinara Sauce Ingredients:

 Pantry staples and all ingredients you have on hand!
 It is that simple and easy to make.
-This marinara sauce is a tried and true favorite that will keep you from purchasing any more marinara from the store.
+This marinara sauce is a tried and true recipe that will keep you from needing any more marinara from the store.
 All homemade, rich flavorful ingredients blended together making this a one of a kind sweet and savory sauce!

-• Olive Oil: This gives it a flavorful sauté with the yellow onion.
+• Olive Oil: For sautéing the onions in.
 If you prefer butter that will work too!

 • Stewed Tomatoes: Make this simple with a can of stewed tomatoes.
-It is best to purchase a good quality that has less acidity and a little sweeter.
+It’s best to purchase a good quality that has less acidity and is a little sweeter.

 • Garlic Cloves: Add in whole garlic cloves and watch them blend perfectly in the food processor or blender.